Persson C.U., von Stedingk K., Fredlund E., Bexell D., Påhlman S., Wigerup C. Mohlin S.

 Qin Y., Rodin S., Simonson O.E., Hollande F.

 Seminars in Cancer Biology, 2016

-A review that discuss the role of laminin as a regulator of cancer stem cells, in tumor progression and drug resistance.
-A growing body of literature suggests that laminins may act as regulators of cancer stem cells, a tumor cell subpopulation that plays an instrumental role in long-term cancer maintenance, metastasis development and therapeutic resistance.
-The accumulating evidence in this emerging research area suggests that laminins represent potential therapeutic targets for anti-cancer treatments against cancer stem cells, and that they may be used as predictive and prognostic markers to inform clinical management and improve patient survival.
+A review that discusses the role of laminin as a regulator of cancer stem cells, in tumor progression and drug resistance.
+A growing body of literature suggests that laminins may act as regulators of cancer stem cells, a tumor cell subpopulation that plays an instrumental role in long-term cancer maintenance, metastasis development, and therapeutic resistance.
+The accumulating evidence in this emerging research area suggests that laminins represent potential therapeutic targets for anti-cancer treatments against cancer stem cells and that they may be used as predictive and prognostic markers to inform clinical management and improve patient survival.